testflows/TestFlows-WebSite/source/handbook/index.md

 <figure id="Example-Pressure-Switch" class="example">Example: Pressure Switch</figure>

-Let's see basic application of combinatorial tests to testing a simple pressure switch defined by the `pressure_switch` function below where it has a fault when `pressure < 10` or `pressure > 30`, and `volume > 250`.
+Let's see the basic application of combinatorial tests to testing a simple pressure switch defined by the `pressure_switch` function below, where it has a fault when `pressure < 10` or `pressure > 30`, and `volume > 250`.

 ```python